 As soon as a student is asked, "Who is your audience?" the most common reply is "my teacher."
-However, in college writing the audience is often more general and more varied than just the teacher who assigns the essay and dispenses a grade.
-In a college class, an instructor may have students analyze a product and write a letter to the president of that company or write an editorial for a newspaper or present a paper to the entire class.
+However, in college writing the audience is often more general and more varied than just the teacher who assigns and evaluates the essay.
+In a college class, an instructor may have students analyze a product and write a letter to the president of that company, write an editorial for a newspaper, or present a paper to the entire class.
 Because of the wider scope of the audience, the writer needs to take on a new, more authoritative role, one with authority based on research and expertise.
-However, if an instructor prompts a specific audience or the use of a specific rhetorical strategy, then the appropriate person must be used consistently throughout the essay.
+However, if an instructor prompts a specific audience or the use of a specific rhetorical strategy, then the appropriate perspective must be used consistently throughout the essay.

-To create a specific point of view, one of three persons must be chosen.
+To create a specific point of view, one of three perspectives must be chosen.

-Second person singular revolves around the use of you and your and is often used in a conversational, vague omniscient point of view.
-Second person is effectively used when writing directions; in this case the audience is clearly identified and is seeking the author's advice.
+Second person singular revolves around the use of you and your and is often used in a conversational point of view.
+Second person is effectively used when writing directions; in this case, the audience is clearly identified and is seeking the author's advice.
 Otherwise, the "you" reference can be confusing or even create hostility.
-If the author asserts When you develop herpes from ... or When you develop prostate cancer ... , the audience may then immediately put up a barrier to any further information or stop reading altogether.
+If the author asserts When you develop herpes from ... or When you develop prostate cancer ... , the audience may then immediately put up a barrier to any further information or stop reading the essay.

 So, if you are considering using the you point of view, you should ultimately consult your instructor!

 There is a danger, however, with the overuse of any pronoun.
-The reference may become confusing or vague: They found that illiteracy rates often dropped in their studies ... to clarify: Leading researchers at Purdue University found that illiteracy rates dropped in students who took ...This is still considered third person, but the vague of nebulous pronouns has been exchanged for more clear, specific nouns.
+The reference may become confusing or vague: They found that illiteracy rates often dropped in their studies ... to clarify: Leading researchers at Purdue University found that illiteracy rates dropped in students who took ...This is still considered third person, but the vague pronouns have been replaced with more specific nouns.

-There is a second danger in using third person and that is confusing singular and plural verb tenses.
-It is important to consistently use singular verb forms with singular pronouns and plural verb forms with plural pronouns.
-For example: he or she walks, they walk
+There is a second danger in using third person, and that is confusing singular and plural verb tenses.
+Consistent use of singular verb forms with singular pronouns and plural verb forms with plural pronouns is important.
+For example, he or she walks; they walk.